ggandor/leap-spooky.nvim/README.md

     magnetic = { window = 'm', cross_window = 'M' },
   },
-  -- If this option is set to true, the yanked text will automatically be pasted -- at the cursor position if the unnamed register is in use (and the object is -- "non-magnetic"). yank_paste = false,
+  -- If this option is set to true, the yanked text will automatically be pasted -- at the cursor position if the unnamed register is in use. paste_on_remote_yank = false,
 }
 ```